Loading this page.

 Foundation Peripheral Control ModelApplies the model to a science-fiction case where peripheral coordination and center-periphery bargaining define rule.

 The reusable lesson is that multi-center systems fail or hold through bargaining geometry, not only through size.
 Use this model when empires, federations, or large alliances have several viable centers whose autonomy is both the source of resilience and the seed of fragmentation.
+Then test the result against one concrete proof case so the question becomes operational: which center owns the decisive substrate, which one can survive disconnection, and why integration still pays until it no longer does.

 Start with Control Surface Matrix and then return here once the surrounding concept stack is clear.